Get Help Now

 Call (412) 471-5100 now to find out how Anthony Piccirilli can help you.

-Defining Joint Custody
+Joint Custody in Pennsylvania

-Custody determination is not a decision that is made lightly.
+Determining how custody is shared is not a decision that is made lightly.
 The judge considers dozens of legal elements and it can take months to create an agreement that best serves the child.
 When the court is considering joint custody, parental cooperation is a major consideration.
 Whether or not the parents can interact in a civil manner is often a determining factor in the decision to divide parental rights.
 Other factors that play a large role in joint custody cases include, but are not limited to:

 • Can the parents solve problems related to upbringing and child care amongst themselves?